TadiT7/treble_experimentations_wiki/Infinix-Note-8.md

 Overall excellent, things are working as expected.

-Tested with Havoc-OS GSI 3.12 (Android 10)
+Tested with Havoc-OS GSI 3.12 & CAOS (Both with Android 10)

 ## Steps to install